 Wyclef's show at Terminal West was one of the best live performances I've ever seen.
 Perhaps it was mostly my nostalgia of the '90s, but the vibes permeating the air were so thick you would need a steak knife to penetrate them.
 When I looked around, everyone was smiling and singing and I could tell they were so happy to see someone who had such an influence on their life playing on the stage directly in front of them.

 "He played every instrument on the stage," said one fan as they were leaving the show.

-From the start of the show to the end there was non-stop dancing as Wyclef took us on a journey through his music, songs by the Fugees (he even had a guy come up and rap "Ready or Not" on stage with him), Bob Marley covers, Shakira's "Hips Don't Lie," and it wouldn't have been an ATL show without some trap music.
+From the start of the show to the end there was non-stop dancing as Wyclef took us on a journey through his music, songs by the Fugees (he even had a guy come up and rap "Ready or Not" on stage with him).
+He played Bob Marley covers, Shakira's "Hips Don't Lie," and it wouldn't have been an ATL show without trap music.
 You know you're getting older when your shoulders hurt the next day from putting your hands up in the air so many times.